revbayes/revbayes.github.io/tutorials/ctmc/index.md

 The weight specifies how often the move will be applied either on average per iteration or relative to all other moves.
 Have a look at the MCMC Diagnosis tutorial for more details about moves and MCMC strategies (found in {% page_ref tutorials %}).

-Next we have to create a stochastic node for each of the $2N - 3$ branches in our tree (where $N=$ `n_species`).
+Next we have to create a stochastic node representing the length of each of the $2N - 3$ branches in our tree (where $N=$ `n_species`).
 We can do this using a `for` loop — this is a plate in our graphical model.
 In this loop, we can create each of the branch-length nodes and assign each move.
 Copy this entire block of Rev code into the console:

 ```
 for (i in 1:num_branches) {